Systematic Evaluation of Generative Machine Learning Capability to Simulate Distributions of Observables at the Large Hadron Collider: ML performance evaluation in a physics analysis

-As the final step in this physics analysis study, one aims to evaluate the upper limits on the signal strength, together with the uncertainty estimates using the profile-likelihood-based test statistics, as is done in LHC analyses.
-The dependence of the extracted upper limit as a function of integrated luminosity is shown in figures Fig. \ref{fig:mbb_ul} and Fig. \ref{fig:class_ul} for different values of injected signal fraction $\alpha$ and the two fitting scenarios.
-Again, the ideal (reference) scenario, using the MC simulated samples both for Asimov data construction and simulated predictions is used as a reference, and is in the figures shown together with the derived uncertainty bands.
-One can observe that the shifts in upper limit estimation are on a scale compatible with the estimated uncertainties for the reference scenario.
+As the final step in this physics analysis study, one aims to evaluate the upper limits on the signal strength ($\mu_{\rm UL}$), together with the uncertainty estimates using the profile-likelihood-based test statistics, as is done in LHC analyses.
+The dependence of the extracted upper limit as a function of integrated luminosity is shown in Fig. \ref{fig:mbb_ul} and Fig. \ref{fig:class_ul} for different values of integrated luminosity and ML-generated number of events, presented for the two fitting scenarios.
+When varying the integrated luminosity, the number of ML-generated events is set to a very large value ($N_{\rm ML}=10^6$), while when varying the ML-generated events the integrated luminosity is set to $L=100~\text{fb}^{-1}$.